Derimarg/code-command/README.md

 ## Description

-Working on an New app.
+Working on an Coding app.

 <br/>